 - The concept of going to the spa started with bath houses here.
 Spa is an acronym for sanus per aquam, which means “health through water”.

 Pompeii, Italy is a critical, and well known, part of Western cultural history and the entire world.
 Many efforts have gone into preserving Pompeii, which is also a UNESCO world heritage site.
+When visiting the site, workers are scattered about toiling away at preservation and protection efforts.

 - ordinary decay